Nikon hoods

 HH = hood + hood

-Most hoods are made to fit Nikkor lenses with a screw thread of 52 mm.
+Note: Most hoods are made to fit Nikkor lenses with a screw thread of 52 mm.
 But for lenses with a larger front lens hoods were made too; as you will see.
-For some lenses, like the manual focus standard lenses, more than one hood were/are offered.
+For some lenses more than one hood were/are offered.